Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Covariant calculi on Hopf algebroids

 \begin{definition} Let $(\mathcal{H}, R)$ be a left bialgebroid and $B$ a left $\mathcal{H}$-comodule algebra.
 An object $M$ in ${}^\mathcal{H}\!\mathcal{M}\cap{}_B\mathcal{M}_B$ with coaction $\lambda_M\colon M\to\mathcal{H}\otimes_RM$ is called a \textit{left $\mathcal{H}$-covariant $B$-bimodule} if \begin{enumerate} \compactlist{99} \item $r m r'=\iota(r) m \iota(r')$; \item $\lambda_M(b m b')=\lambda_B(b)\lambda_M(m)\lambda_B(b')$. \end{enumerate} {\em Morphisms} of left $\mathcal{H}$-covariant $B$-bimodules are $B$-bilinear maps which are compatible with the left $\mathcal{H}$-coactions.
 The corresponding category is denoted by ${}_B^\mathcal{H}\mathcal{M}^{\phantom{}}_B$ of which there is a subcategory ${}_B^\mathcal{H}\mathcal{M}$ defined the obvious way, where we do not require the existence of a right $B$-action. \end{definition}

 This turns out to be the appropriate category for one-forms of a covariant first order differential calculus in the bialgebroid framework.

-\begin{definition} For a left bialgebroid $(\mathcal{H},R)$ and a left $\mathcal{H}$-comodule algebra $B$, we call a first order differential calculus $(\Omega,\mathrm{d})$ on the $R$-ring $B$ \emph{left $\mathcal{H}$-covariant} if \begin{enumerate} \compactlist{50} \item $\Omega$ is an object in ${}_B^{\cH}\cM^{\phantom{\cG}}_{\mkern -2mu B}$; \item $\dd \colon B\to\Omega$ is a left $\mathcal{H}$-colinear map. \end{enumerate} A \textit{morphism} $(\Omega,\dd )\to(\Omega',\dd ')$ of left $\mathcal{H}$-covariant first order differential calculi is a morphism $\phi\colon\Omega\to\Omega'$ in ${}_B^{\mkern 3 mu \cG}\cM^{\phantom{\cH}}_{\mkern -2mu B}$ such that $\dd =\dd '\circ\phi$, while \textit{quotients} of left $\mathcal{H}$-covariant first order differential calculi correspond to surjective morphisms. \end{definition}
+\begin{definition} For a left bialgebroid $(\mathcal{H},R)$ and a left $\mathcal{H}$-comodule algebra $B$, we call a first order differential calculus $(\Omega,\mathrm{d})$ on the $R$-ring $B$ \emph{left $\mathcal{H}$-covariant} if \begin{enumerate} \compactlist{50} \item $\Omega$ is an object in ${}_B^{\cH}\cM^{\phantom{\cG}}_{\mkern -2mu B}$; \item $\dd \colon B\to\Omega$ is a left $\mathcal{H}$-colinear map. \end{enumerate} A \textit{morphism} $(\Omega,\dd )\to(\Omega',\dd ')$ of left $\mathcal{H}$-covariant first order differential calculi is a morphism $\phi\colon\Omega\to\Omega'$ in ${}_B^{\mkern 0 mu \cH}\cM^{\phantom{\cH}}_{\mkern -2mu B}$ such that $\dd =\dd '\circ\phi$, while \textit{quotients} of left $\mathcal{H}$-covariant first order differential calculi correspond to surjective morphisms. \end{definition}

 For every $R$-ring $B$ there exists a first order differential calculus, the so-called \emph{universal calculus}, with the universal property that all first order differential calculi on $B$ can be realised as quotients of it.
-If $B$ is a left $\mathcal{H}$-comodule algebra for a left bialgebroid $(\mathcal{H},R)$, then its universal calculus is left $\mathcal{H}$-covariant and admits the universal property for left $\mathcal{H}$-covariant first order differential calculi on $B$.
+If $B$ is a left $\mathcal{H}$-comodule algebra for a left bialgebroid $(\mathcal{H},R)$, where $\cH_\ract$ is a flat right $R$-module, then its universal calculus is left $\mathcal{H}$-covariant and admits the universal property for left $\mathcal{H}$-covariant first order differential calculi on $B$.
 This follows in complete analogy to the bialgebra context, see \cite[Prop.~1.1]{Woronowicz1989}.

 \begin{example}[Universal calculus] For every $R$-ring $B$, the pair $(\gO^u_B,\mathrm{d}_u)$ is a first order differential calculus, where $\gO^u_B:=\ker(m_B \colon B\otimes_R B\to B)\subseteq B\otimes_R B$ is the kernel of the multiplication, naturally a $B$-bimodule via $b(b^i\otimes_R \tilde b^i)b':=bb^i\otimes_R \tilde b^ib'$ and $R$-bimodule structure induced by the forgetful functor, while the differential reads